Japan’s 2026 Legal and Regulatory Changes: What You Need to Know

 3. Expanded Digital Residency Management

-Japan will further integrate immigration procedures into its digital government platform, linking residence status with the My Number system.
+Immigration procedures will be integrated into Japan’s digital government platform, linking residence status with the My Number system.

 Who it affects: Foreign residents, employers